19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Nyx.md

 ### Heresy

-Leaving Erevanthe's faith curses you with the floundering tongue of a heretic.
+Leaving Nyx's faith curses you with the floundering tongue of a heretic.

 - Your [Charisma](../../../Player%20Characters/Abilities/Charisma.md) becomes -3 until you find a way to break the curse.
-- You cannot benefit from [Erevanthe's Boon](Erevanthe.md#Erevanthe's%20Boon) until you complete a quest of the GM's choosing.
+- You cannot benefit from [Nyx's Boon](Nyx.md#Nyx's%20Boon) until you complete a quest of the GM's choosing.

-## Erevanthe's Ethos
+## Nyx's Ethos

 Queen of shadows, secrets, and the power of words not said.
 The power between true and false, light and shadow, good and evil.
 The [Ash Elves (Cendraeri)](../../../Player%20Characters/Ancenstries/Elf.md#Ash%20Elf%20(Cendraeri)) claim her as the founder of their culture and the one responsible for their 'blessed' forms.

-Erevanthe expects strict devotion from her followers, obedience is valued above all, shadows and secrets hold the keys to power, she knows all, and you need to know not.
+Nyx expects strict devotion from her followers, obedience is valued above all, shadows and secrets hold the keys to power, she knows all, and you need to know not.